imagej/imagej.github.io/_pages/plugins/bonej.md

 #### That is noble but my work is top secret

-If you are uncomfortable with this level of data collection then please opt out, at the dialog which is prompted on first run, or by running '' Edit &gt; Options &gt; BoneJ Usage (Modern \| Legacy) ''.
+If you are uncomfortable with this level of data collection then please opt out, at the dialog which is prompted on first run, or by running {% include bc path="Edit | Options | BoneJ Usage" %}.
 Hitting Cancel (Legacy) or unchecking the box (Modern) will prevent any report from being gathered or sent and will also clear any values that were previously saved.

-You can opt back in by running '' Edit &gt; Options &gt; BoneJ Usage (Modern \| Legacy)'', checking the box (Modern only) and hitting OK.
+You can opt back in by running {% include bc path="Edit | Options | BoneJ Usage" %}, checking the box (Modern only) and hitting OK.

 #### Can I see the report?